scalabli/quo/docs/commands.rst

 Passing Parameters
 ------------------

-Click strictly separates parameters between commands and subcommands.
+quo strictly separates parameters between commands and subcommands.
 What this means is that options and arguments for a specific command have to be specified *after* the command name itself, but *before* any other command names.